qualified/stateful/README.md

 ### State Event Helpers

+Two forms of change state methods are provided.
+There is the `change_state` method that was demonstrated above and then there is the `change_state!` version, which will raise an error instead of returning false if the state cannot be changed.

 `change_state` and `change_state!` are great low level utilities for changing the state of the object.
-However one issue is that sometimes you wish to provide a bang and non-bang version of an event method.
+However one issue is that sometimes you wish to provide both a bang and non-bang version of an event method.
 For example:

 ```ruby
 def publish